KirovAir/delectra/README.md

 # delectra
-An full uninstaller script for Coolstars' [Electra](https://github.com/coolstar/electra) iOS 11.0 - 11.1.2 jailbreak.
+An uninstaller script for Coolstars' [Electra](https://github.com/coolstar/electra) iOS 11.0 - 11.1.2 jailbreak.

 ## Why?!
 SemiRestore11 is not released yet and I wanted to revert the JB.